christian-posta/ceposta-devops-ose/docs/set-up-jenkins.md

     docker run -itdP --name jenkins --link gitlab:gitlab --link nexus:nexus --link gerrit:gerrit fabric8:jenkins

-Note we link to the `gitlab` and `nexus` containers, so these containers must have been installed first (the correct order, as illustrated on the root Readme.md of this project is "Gitlab" then "Nexus".
+Note we link to the `gitlab` `gerrit`, and `nexus` containers, so these containers must have been installed first (the correct order, as illustrated on the root Readme.md of this project is "Gitlab" then "Nexus".

 [See the GitLab setup instructions for more](set-up-gitlab.md).